wolfdigit/reversi/README.md

 ```
 The static frontend files will be in `dist` folder

+## Demo page
+A live demo page is available at http://page.wolfdigit.csie.org/reversi/

 ## Package Usage
 This package exports 2 entities along with their type definitions:
 * (default export) class `Game`: The main game engine